Heikrana/books-library/README.md

 -   Search book using Title/Author.
 -   Search book using Subjects.
 -   A list of trending subjects in the sidebar for easy access.
+-   Loader, displayed when books are being fetched.
 -   Only 10 books display at once, with navigation buttons to see next 10 or previous 10.
 -   Mobile friendly website.
 -   SPA so redirects happen in a breeze.